Transitioning Shipping to Decarbonization

 The “Getting to Zero Coalition” (GTZ) is an alliance of companies across the maritime, energy, infrastructure and finance sectors, supported by key governments and IGOs.
 GTZ is committed to getting commercially viable, deep sea, zero emission vessels, powered by zero emission fuels, into operation by 2030: maritime shipping’s moon shot ambition.

-Recognizing the serious social and economic challenges of climate change, and the significant value of transitioning shipping to a decarbonized future, we are a committed member of GTZ and are signatories to the Call to Action for Shipping Decarbonization.”
+Recognizing the serious social and economic challenges of climate change, and the significant value of transitioning shipping to a decarbonized future, we are committed to achieving net zero emissions by 2050, are active members of GTZ, and are signatories to the Call to Action for Shipping Decarbonization.”

 Global Mariime